Date(s) - 23/09/2022 - 01/10/2022

 More info about the project:

-1. Enhance by 75% their degree of understanding the characteristics and particularities of disadvantaged youth.
+1. To enhance by 75% the degree of understanding the characteristics and particularities of disadvantaged youth.

-2. Increase by 75% their degree of understanding the use of nature as an environment that stimulates the learning, participation, inclusion/connection and empowerment of disadvantaged youth.
+2. To increase by 75% the degree of understanding the use of nature as an environment that stimulates the learning, participation, inclusion/connection and empowerment of disadvantaged youth.

-3. Improve by 75% their specific professional competences to use efficient and sustainable methods, activities and concepts based on nature for the development of disadvantaged youth.
+3. To improve by 75% their specific professional competencies to use efficient and sustainable methods, activities and concepts based on nature for the development of disadvantaged youth.

-4. Increase by 75% their personal and professional motivation to work with disadvantaged youth.
+4. To increase by 75% their personal and professional motivation to work with disadvantaged youth.

-5. Implement follow-up nature-based educational action plans with disadvantaged youth in the
+5. To implement follow-up nature-based educational action plans with disadvantaged youth in the

-Participants will be from Sweden , Hungary , Romania , North Macedonia , Poland , Turkey , Greece and Slovakia .
-There will be 4 participants from each country.
+Participants were from Sweden , Hungary , Romania , North Macedonia , Poland , Turkey , Greece and Slovakia .
+There were 4 participants from each country.